Razan-S/Softsquare_Intern_Assignment-2/README.md

 # Assignment2FormDirectivePipe

-Directive
+### Directive

-Attribute Directive
+### Attribute Directive

-The attribute directive should change the image source every time a country name is typed in the nationality box.
-The image displayed will correspond to the flag of the entered country.
+The attribute directive dynamically updates the image source to display the flag of the entered country in the nationality box.

-Structural Directive
+### Structural Directive

-The structural directive should show all summarized information when the save button is clicked.
+The structural directive enables the display of all summarized information upon clicking the save button.

-Pipe
+## Pipe

-The pipe should convert the country name to the country code according to the ISO3166 standard.
-This converted code will be used to specify the country in the URL of the attribute directive.
+The pipe converts country names to ISO3166 country codes, facilitating the fetching of the appropriate flag image for the attribute directive.

+## Implementation

+### Directive

+#### Attribute Directive

+- **Functionality**: Dynamically changes the image source based on the entered country name.
+- **Usage**: Updates the displayed image to show the flag of the entered country.

+#### Structural Directive

+- **Functionality**: Toggles the visibility of all summarized information.
+- **Usage**: Shows all summarized data when the save button is clicked.

+### Pipe

+- **Functionality**: Converts country names to ISO3166 country codes.
+- **Usage**: Utilizes the converted code in the URL of the attribute directive to fetch the corresponding flag image.